Non-Newtonian fluid: Flubber (slime)

 Flubber, also commonly known as slime, is a non-Newtonian fluid, easily made from polyvinyl acetate–based glues (such as white "school" glue) and borax.
 It flows under low stresses but breaks under higher stresses and pressures.
 This combination of fluid-like and solid-like properties makes it a Maxwell fluid.
 Its behaviour can also be described as being viscoplastic or gelatinous.

 Chilled caramel topping

 Another example of non-Newtonian fluid flow is chilled caramel ice cream topping (so long as it incorporates hydrocolloids such as carrageenan and gellan gum).
 The sudden application of force—by stabbing the surface with a finger, for example, or rapidly inverting the container holding it—causes the fluid to behave like a solid rather than a liquid.
 This is the "shear thickening" property of this non-Newtonian fluid.
-More gentle treatment, such as slowly inserting a spoon, will leave it in its liquid state.
+Gentler treatment, such as slowly inserting a spoon, will leave it in its liquid state.
 Trying to jerk the spoon back out again, however, will trigger the return of the temporary solid state.